Mount Balagbag Journey: Bangladesh’s Bandarban in Philippines

-A Journey to Mount Balagbag – Philippines
+A Journey to Mount Balagbag

-Having spent years living in South Korea, a country with over 65% of its land covered in hills and mountains, I’ve come to appreciate the beauty of elevated landscapes.
-However, as picturesque as Korean mountains are, they’ve never quite evoked the connection I feel when I think of “Bandarban,” the iconic hill district of Bangladesh.
+As picturesque as Korean mountains and Mount Balagbag are, they’ve never quite evoked the connection I feel when I think of “Bandarban,” the iconic hill district of Bangladesh.
 While I’ve yet to set foot in Bandarban myself, its raw and untamed beauty, often celebrated in photos and stories, holds a special place in my imagination.
+Just as Mount Balagbag embodies the charm of nature in the Philippines, I imagine Bandarban would offer a similarly soul-stirring experience, connecting me deeply to the untamed wilderness that I long to explore.

 Korean mountains, though visually striking, often lack the rugged charm of true wilderness.
 Most trails here are modified for convenience—complete with wooden staircases, benches, and even surveillance cameras.
 While these facilities cater to urban hikers, they strip away the unpolished allure of nature.
 Waterfalls are often inaccessible, and strict regulations discourage spontaneous exploration.
 This sterilized version of nature feels far removed from the rugged, adventurous terrain I associate with Bandarban.